alphagov/notifications-local/README.md

 # notifications-local
 Run Notify locally

+## Requirements

+All of the following repositories should be checked out in adjacent directories:

+* notifications-api
+* notifications-admin
+* notifications-template-preview
+* document-download-api
+* document-download-frontend
+* notifications-antivirus
+* notifications-credentials

+## Running/accessing services

 The services should all be accessed at `<service>.localhost:<port>` rather than just using `localhost:<port>`.
 In chromium-based browsers `.localhost` should automatically resolve to  the loopback address, but if it doesn't you will need to manually edit `/etc/hosts` to include each service address explicitly against `127.0.0.1`.

 Example: